 Reach out to everyone and find out who they are and what they do and grow your immediate network around you to help you overcome obstacles or seek advice.
 Then build your network of mentors and leaders over time, through peers, managers, and regional team members.
 When you uncover a rapport with someone, then you need to drive that relationship and make time with him or her to get the most from it.

 Finally, can you tell me about Coty’s Women In Leadership program?

 56% of Coty’s workforce is female, 49% of managers are female and leadership positions are 40% women.
 The main driver behind Women In Leadership is Coty’s mission toCelebrate And Liberate Beauty,which is hugely impactful.
 We are working on developing diverse and inclusive leaders to strengthen equality of opportunity in the most senior levels of our business.
-The second element is our social action program We Stand For You, which has a mission to tackle prejudice and discrimination that stops people from being able to express their true selves.Posted over 2 years ago
+The second element is our social action program We Stand For You, which has a mission to tackle prejudice and discrimination that stops people from being able to express their true selves.Posted almost 3 years ago